 Self-employed individuals must pay both of those portions on their own.

-The IRS set the self-employment tax rate at 15.3 percent for the 2020 tax year, and it has not changed for 2021.
-That rate is the sum of two parts: A 12.4 percent Social Security tax rate and a 2.9 percent Medicare tax rate.
+The IRS set the self-employment tax rate at 15.3 percent.
+That rate is the sum of two parts: A 12.4% Social Security tax rate and a 2.9% Medicare tax rate.